p4lang/p4app-switchML/dev_root/client_lib/README.md

 ### 1.3 RDMA Backend Dependencies

-...
+Coming soon!

 ## 2. Compiling the Library

-To build the library only with the dummy backend for testing purposes you can simply run
+To build the library with only the dummy backend for testing purposes you can simply run

 	make

-To build the library with DPDK support pass `DPDK=1` to the make command.
+To build the library with DPDK support, add `DPDK=1` to the make command.

 	make DPDK=1